adamdecaf/dev-setup/README.md

   1. script out uploading / running image on each provider
 1. Figure out a networking solution / auto vpn
 1. setup script for any machine?
+1. init script to `git pull` / manage state changed from image build to container start

 ### Future Setup Script?